 - Communicator of the Year by the National Speech and Debate Association

 - Recipient of over 20 Lone Star EMMY Awards

 - Sportscaster of the Year on two occasions by the Associated Press

-- Texas Sportscaster of the Year on three occasions by the National Sportscasters and Sportswriters Association
+- Texas Sportscaster of the Year on four occasions by the National Sportscasters and Sportswriters Association

 - Best Sportscaster by United Press International and the Dallas Press Club

 - TV Personality of the Year by American Women in Radio and Television